foospidy/DbDat/README.md

 4. View the report.
 To view the report `cd` to reports directory and run `python -m SimpleHTTPServer 9000` (or choose a port number you prefer).
 Then open your browser and navigate to `http://localhost:9000`.

 To see a list of additional command line arguments run `python dbdat.py -h`

+#### Report Output

+The report organizes results by levels, which are RED, YELLOW, ORANGE, GRAY, and GREEN.

+- RED - items needing immediate attention.
+- YELLOW - items needing review.
+- ORANGE - checks that failed to execute properly.
+- GRAY - items that may not be applicable to the version of the database being assessed.
+- GREEN - itesm that passed

 ## Dependencies